Portland Housing Center logo

 Visit Portland Housing Center

-Doctor's Verdict on Portland Housing Center
+Research Note on Portland Housing Center

-Portland Housing Center is best for first-time homebuyers in the Portland metro area who prioritize educational support and nonprofit, unbiased lending advice over rapid loan processing.
+Portland Housing Center is profile signals for first-time homebuyers in the Portland metro area who prioritize educational support and nonprofit, unbiased lending advice over rapid loan processing.
 The main caveat is strict geographic limitation to Portland-Multnomah County and the need to contact directly for specific loan terms and rates, as detailed pricing is not available online.

 • First-time homebuyers in Portland-Multnomah County with limited down payment savings